-At Carnivore Style, we try to take out the guesswork by comparing two steak delivery services, Chicago Steak Company and Omaha Steaks.
+At Carnivore Style, we try to take out the guesswork by comparing two steak delivery services, Chicago Steak Company vs Omaha Steaks.
 We think the Chicago Steak Company has the edge.
 Keep reading to find out why in this Omaha Steaks vs Chicago Steak Company review.

 Primary Difference Between Omaha & The Chicago Steak Company

 The main difference between Chicago Steak Company and Omaha is in the meat quality.
 The Chicago Steak Company specializes in the best 3% of beef globally, while Omaha gives more budget meal options that don't taste as flavorful.

 Another difference between these two companies has to do with their menu.
 The Chicago Steak Company has a more diverse list of grass-fed beef, including USDA prime, wet-aged, and dry-aged steak cuts.

 Omaha doesn’t have any great-tasting meat options as far as we can tell.
 They label their item as USDA inspected.

 With its roots in the Union Stock Yards of Chicago, the Chicago Steak Company has more popular beef options to choose from, such as USDA prime beef, American Wagyu beef chops, filet mignon, baby back ribs, New York strip steak, pork chops, T-bone, and an assortment of aged steaks depending on your preference.
 Omaha Steaks meat delivery offers a well-selected portion of USDA Choice.

 Based on their websites, both companies offer humanely-raised, growth hormone-free, and antibiotic-free beef, but Chicago’s website seems to be lacking a grain-fed beef section.
 They both offer great seafood, lamb, veal, filet mignon, heritage pork chops, and chicken breasts.